abhiatgith/Projects/Webscrapperprj/Read_Me.txt

 The  'insertDataInDB' function first creates a connection object to the Mongodb, then checks if the database and collection are already existing and creates them if required after which the data is inserted as a JSON object into the collection.

-6) Also pass the dictionary to json.dumps function to print the JSON file as output.
+6) Also, pass the dictionary to json.dumps function to print the JSON file as output.